twilco/widen.github.io/_posts/2015-09-10-future-of-the-web-react-falcor.md

 ##### Name adder component

-We have a component that will list our names, but we want to be able to add new names to our list.
-So, we'll create a name added React component, which will be stored in a file named "name-adder.jsx".
+We have a component that will list our names, but we also want to be able to add new names to our list.
+So, next we will need to create a "name adder" React component, which will be stored in a file appropriately called [name-adder.jsx][name-adder.jsx].

 ```javascript
 var React = require('react'),